Actinic keratosis: Retinoids

-Topical retinoids have been studied in the treatment of AK with modest results, and the American Academy of Dermatology does not currently recommend this as first-line therapy.
-Treatment with adapalene gel daily for 4 weeks, and then twice daily thereafter for a total of nine months led to a significant but modest reduction in the number AKs compared to placebo; it demonstrated the additional advantage of improving the appearance of photodamaged skin.
+Topical retinoids have been studied in the treatment of actinic keratosis with modest results, and the American Academy of Dermatology does not recommend this as first-line therapy.
+Treatment with adapalene gel daily for 4 weeks, and then twice daily thereafter for a total of nine months led to a significant but modest reduction in the number of actinic keratoses compared to placebo; it demonstrated the additional advantage of improving the appearance of photodamaged skin.

-Topical tretinoin is ineffective as treatment for reducing the number of AKs.
-For secondary prevention of AK, systemic, low-dose acitretin was found to be safe, well tolerated and moderately effective in chemoprophylaxis for skin cancers in kidney transplant patients.
+Topical tretinoin is ineffective as treatment for reducing the number of actinic keratoses.
+For secondary prevention of actinic keratosis, systemic, low-dose acitretin was found to be safe, well tolerated and moderately effective in chemoprophylaxis for skin cancers in kidney transplant patients.
 Acitretin is a viable treatment option for organ transplant patients according to expert opinion.

 Tirbanibulin

 Tirbanibulin (Klisyri) was approved for medical use in the United States in December 2020, for the treatment of actinic keratosis on the face or scalp.